f5devcentral/access-labs/class4/module2/lab2.rst

 ==============================================

-In this lab your will learn about the API calls necessary to build an Access Policy .
+In this lab your will learn about the API calls necessary to build an SAML SP Access Policy .
 The Graphic below depicts the basic flow required for creating a policy via API.

     |image100|

 Task 1 - Import Postman Collections
 -----------------------------------------------------------------------